-SACRAMENTO, Calif. — A reinsurer and its affiliates in an Oct.
-12 opposition brief ask that a California federal court deny classification in two putative class actions over a reinsurance participation agreement (RPA) of hundreds of California businesses that bought a workers’ compensation program (Shasta Linen Supply Inc. v.
-Applied Underwriters Inc., et al., Nos.
-16-00158 & 16-01211, E.D.
+SACRAMENTO, Calif. — In two putative class actions over a reinsurance participation agreement (RPA) of hundreds of California businesses that bought a workers’ compensation program, plaintiffs argue in a Dec.
+11 brief that a California federal court should certify a class because whether the program and RPA are illegal is a common question for all class members (Shasta Linen Supply Inc. v.
+Applied Underwriters Inc., et al., No. 16-00158, Pet Food Express Ltd., et al. v.
+Applied Underwriters Inc., et al., No. 16-01211, E.D.
 Calif.).

-NEWARK, N.J. — A federal flood insurer on Sept.
-25 moved for a New Jersey federal court to dismiss an insured's breach of contract lawsuit, contending that the insured’s flood damage claim involving its commercial warehouse is untimely (Hakim International Trading, et al. v.
-The Standard Fire Insurance Co., et al., No. 17-02874, D. N.J.)
+NEWARK, N.J. — In an Oct.
+29 reply brief filed in a New Jersey federal court, a federal flood insurer reinforced its motion to dismiss an insured's breach of contract lawsuit arising from alleged flood damage to a commercial warehouse (Hakim International Trading, et al. v.
+The Standard Fire Insurance Co., et al., No. 17-02874, D. N.J.).